loken9387/testing-installer/README.md

 ### Preparing Offline Packages
 Run `offline/gather_debs.py` to download all packages listed in `packages.csv`.
-The script places the `.deb` files in `offline/debFiles`.
+The script now uses apt to fetch each package **and all of its dependencies** into the `offline/debFiles` directory.
 Use the optional `--tar` flag to create `offline/debFiles.tar.gz` with the downloaded packages.
 Copy these `.deb` files into a folder named `dependencies` alongside the GUI executable.
 The installer reads packages from this directory during the offline installation.